All-optical switching at the two-photon limit with interference-localized states: Comparison to other types of switches

-Other types of single-photon switches discussed in the Introduction rely on different realizations of the photon-photon interaction, usually enhancing the effect by placing the non-linear system in an optical cavity.
+Other types of single-photon switch discussed in the Introduction rely on different realizations of the photon-photon interaction, usually enhancing the effect by placing the non-linear system in an optical cavity.
 However, our proposed switch paradigm is not dependent on the particular realization of the photon-photon non-linearity but is more a way to use these non-linearities in an effective way.
-Instead of having a non-linear element in a cavity and increasing the interaction time that way, one can realize the localized states of the flat-band system in many ways and allow photons to delocalize in a controlled way by interaction.
+Instead of having a non-linear element in a cavity and increasing the interaction time, one can realize the localized states of the flat-band system and allow photons to delocalize in a controlled way by interaction.